Radiologic Technology (XRT)

 XRT 104.
 Principles of Radiographic Exposure I. 3 Credit Hours.

-This course will give students a foundation in radiographic image acquisition and evaluation of image quality.
+Principles of Radiographic Exposure I gives students a foundation in radiographic image acquisition and evaluation of image quality.
 An in-depth coverage of technical factors and image characteristics will be presented.
-Additional lab hours required.

 XRT 105.
 Principles of Radiographic Exposure II.
 3 Credit Hours.

-Prerequisites: XRT 104 with a minimum grade of "C" and Reading Proficiency
+Prerequisites: Current enrollment in the Radiologic Technology program, XRT 104 with a minimum grade of "C" and Reading Proficiency

 XRT 107.
 Radiologic Physics I. 2 Credit Hours.